polarhive/videos/README.md

 Hi.
 I'm [Nathan](https://polarhive.ml).
 I make videos, talking about tech, privacy, tutorials, [libre software](https://polarhive.ml/blog/free-libre-software/) on this channel ~ polarhive

 This channel is a portal/hub of all the videos I film & edit.
-When I got [started](https://polarhive.ml/blog/how-i-got-my-username/) in 2017 I used YouTube - which garnered north of 14k views; 52 videos in total, uploaded to that channel.
+When I got [started](https://polarhive.ml/blog/how-i-got-my-username/#youtube) in 2017.
+I used YouTube - which garnered [north of 14k views](https://polarhive.ml/username); 52 videos in total, uploaded to that channel.
 Today, all those videos are archived, after [deleting my main Google account](https://polarhive.ml/blog/degoogle).
 I'm starting fresh, now on decentralized platforms like [Odysee](https://polarhive.ml/odysee) & [PeerTube](https://polarhive.ml/peertube), documenting my life & all the fun projects I make along the way.
+I'm mirroring to YouTube for traffic, a week after they go up on PeerTube/Odysee.
 I still have an archive of those old videos, [reach out](https://polarhive.ml/contact) to me and I'd show you.
-P.S. (they were very cringy).
+P.S. (very cringy).

 Follow me on [Mastodon](https://polarhive.ml/mastodon) & [Pixelfed](https://polarhive.ml/pixelfed); read my [blog](https://polarhive.ml/blog) for other fun stuff!